 Unfortunately, that doesn’t always happen.
 Instead of experiencing the euphoria that comes with achieving goals, you suffer the frustration of unfulfilled potential.

-If this happens, what should be your next course of action?
-First, take a step back and ask yourself if you’re clear on what results you want to see?
+If the above scenario sounds familiar, here's your next course of action.
+First, take a step back and ask yourself if you’re clear on what results you want to see.
 Success or failure needs to be based on more than just a gut feel.
 Data doesn’t lie.
 What do the numbers tell you?
 If you don’t have a good handle on the numbers and what they mean, then that’s a great place to start with your team or your agency.

-Here are several questions that can jump-start a discussion and help you determine your best next steps toward getting your desired results and increasing your revenue from your inbound marketing efforts.
+Below are several questions that can jump-start a discussion and help you determine your best next steps toward getting your desired results, as well as increase your revenue from your inbound marketing efforts.